-One area of agile project management that is proving difficult, even in Jira, is issue prioritisation.
-How do you appropriately set issue priorities and keep them up to date in Jira when everything is always changing?
+One area of agile project management that is proving difficult, How do you appropriately set issue priorities and keep them up to date in Jira when everything is always changing?

 In this post we’ll look at a Scaled Agile Framework (SAFe) method for prioritising issues, called WSJF, and then we’ll dive into how to implement this dynamically in Jira using ScriptRunner’s Scripted Fields feature.
 A code snippet is included to help you get started.

 A holistic and agile approach to prioritising issues in Jira: the Weighted Shortest Job First (WSJF) method